Art & Design Foundation Diplomas (Art Foundation)

 - You enrol for the whole course and not just the foundation year

-- Your college or university treats the foundation year (even though it’s optional) as a necessary part of the degree course.
+- Even though it’s optional, your college or university treats the foundation year as a necessary part of the degree course

 You should expect to buy the necessary materials for your course, and in some cases, pay a registration fee.